<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1295473880567920&amp;ev=PageView&amp;noscript=1">

 When it comes to hurricane season, we're not out of the water yet.
 Restocking essential supplies is a crucial part of the recovery process.

 On the road to recovery, it's important to carve out time to restock your emergency inventory with items you used to the fullest during and after the storm.
-With supermarket shelves scarce as it is, finding supplies in the event of a consecutive storm could prove to be a nightmarish experience.
+With supermarket shelves scarce following a hurricane, finding supplies could prove to be a nightmarish experience.

 Here are the items to get now, while they are still readily available.